Having an Optimized Local SEO Strategy Is Crucial for Small Businesses

 Enter Your official business name and the category which suits the nature of your business.
 I've gone ahead and created an imaginary business name for a roofing company, and selected the adequate business category.

 Step 3: This step is pretty straightforward.
-Just add the street address, city, country, postal code and you’re good to go.
+Just add the street address, city, country.

 Alternatively, for service based businesses, expect to be directed to a page asking for additional information like which city or postal code areas your business serves.
 Fill out accordingly and on to the next step.